duglin/knregistry/README.md

 ### Installing the Docker Registry

 Now let's create the Docker Registry service that we'll be uploading our built image into.
-First, the yaml (`hub.yaml`) to create it:

 ```
-apiVersion: serving.knative.dev/v1alpha1
-kind: Service
-metadata:
-  name: hub
-spec:
-  template:
-    metadata:
-      annotations:
-        autoscaling.knative.dev/minScale: "1"
-        autoscaling.knative.dev/maxScale: "1"
-    spec:
-      containers:
-      - image: docker.io/registry
-        ports:
-        - containerPort: 5000
+kn service create hub --image docker.io/registry --port 5000 --min-scale=1 --max-scale=1
 ```

-If you're not familiar with Knative yet I would suggest you look at the other intro demo I have [here](https://github.com/duglin/helloworld) to understand the basic outline of this yaml.

 In this particular Knative Service I wanted to point out a couple of key things.
 First, `minScale` and `maxScale` are both set to `1`.
 This means that Knative will always have exactly one instance of the `docker.io/registry` image running.
-In a perfect world I would let this scale up and down based on the load, but I can't because there's not Volume mounted into the Service to acts as its persistence.
+In a perfect world I would let this scale up and down based on the load, but I can't because there's no Volume mounted into the Service to acts as its persistence.
 This means that each time the underlying pod is deleted, all images stored in this registry will be lost.
 Likewise, because there's no Volume, I can't share it across multiple instances of the Service